-I developed a portfolio website from scratch, both as an information visualization and a self-reflective art piece.
+I developed a portfolio website (this website!) from scratch, both as an information visualization and a self-reflective art piece.

 My design needs converge in my appreciation of the “affordances” of old technology.
 For example, each usable button and panel of the original Nintendo is accentuated with embossed plastic.

 Also, in Star Trek: The Next Generation, the ship’s user interfaces (LCARS) have bright buttons, with thin spaces in between, on a dark background.
-The boxy aesthetic of the era emphasizes both each usable component, much like a data visualzation emphasizes the actionable contours of a datum, and my inclinations towards play, discovery, and the analog as a designer.
+The boxy aesthetic of the era emphasizes each usable component, much like a data visualization emphasizes the actionable contours of a datum, and reflects my inclinations towards play, discovery, and the analog as a designer.

 A reminder of the designer “within” the sketchbook, a video capturing a moment of my sketching process comprises the background of the page.
-The video explodes with glitches every few seconds yet persists, reflecting both old finicky technology and my response to failures and distortions with an embrace as part of the process.
+The video explodes with glitches every few seconds yet persists, reflecting both old finicky technology and my embrace of failures and distortions as part of the process of design.